kodekloudhub/community-faq/docs/kke-100-days.md

 ### Pro and AI Plans

+On these plans there are no restrictions to the *number* of tasks you can attempt in one day, so you can do some 100-days or some KKE tasks or a combination of both.

 **Unlock Logic**
 * When a topic is added to **Active Practice**, you can unlock **multiple tasks on the same day**
 * 100-days tasks unlock **strictly in sequence**